-We may use or disclose PHI with or without your consent to provide health care services.
+We may use or disclose PHI to provide health care services.
 Examples of these uses and disclosures include:

-- Health care operations – Millennium uses and discloses PHI for our health care operations, which include internal administration and planning and various activities that improve the quality and cost effectiveness of the services we provide.
+- Health care operations – Millennium uses and discloses PHI for our health care operations, For example, these include internal administration and planning and various activities that improve the quality and cost effectiveness of the services we provide.

 Other Activities Permitted or Required by Law

-We may use or disclose PHI for other important activities permitted or required by law, with or without your authorization.
+We may use or disclose PHI for other important activities permitted or required by law.
 These include:

-- Required by Law – We may use or disclose PHI to the extent such use or disclosure is required by law and it complies with and is limited to the requirements of that law.
-We use and disclose PHI for certain law enforcement purposes and in response to official subpoenas, court orders, discovery requests and other legal process.
-In addition, we use and disclose PHI in connection with health oversight activities (e.g., government audits of our compliance with certain laws and regulations; oversight of government-funded health benefits programs) and for certain public health and safety concerns.
+- Required by Law and Law Enforcement – We may use or disclose PHI to the extent such use or disclosure is required by law and it complies with and is limited to the requirements of that law.

 - Research – We use and disclose PHI in connection with research performed by Millennium and by researchers outside of Millennium.
 This research generally is subject to the oversight of an Institutional Review Board.
 In most cases, while PHI may be used to help prepare a research project or to contact you to ask whether you want to participate in a study, it will not be further disclosed for research without your authorization.
 Sometimes, however, where permitted under federal law and institutional policy, and approved by an Institutional Review Board or a privacy board, PHI may be used or disclosed.
 In addition, PHI may be used or disclosed to compile “de-identified data sets” that do not include your name, address, social security number or other direct identifiers.
 These data sets may, in turn, be used for research purposes.